Cygnus X-3: A variable petaelectronvolt gamma-ray source: Hadronic origin of the UHE emission

-Taking the distance of $d \approx 9$~kpc, the UHE $\gamma$-ray luminosity of Cygnus X-3 is $L_{\rm \gamma, UHE}\approx 10^{33}~{\rm erg}~{\rm s}^{-1}$, which is only a small fraction of its intrinsic luminosity, estimated\cite{CygX3-IXPE} as high as $10^{39}~{\rm erg}~{\rm s}^{-1}$.
-This value is comparable to the Eddington luminosity of a black hole of mass $M_{\rm BH} \leq 10 M_\odot$.
+Taking the distance of $d_{X-3} \approx 9$~kpc, the UHE $\gamma$-ray luminosity of Cygnus X-3 is $L_{\rm \gamma, UHE}\approx 10^{33}~{\rm erg}~{\rm s}^{-1}$, which is only a small fraction of its intrinsic X-ray luminosity, estimated\cite{CygX3-IXPE} as high as $10^{39}~{\rm erg}~{\rm s}^{-1}$.
+This intrinsic luminosity is comparable to the Eddington luminosity of a black hole of mass $M_{\rm BH} \leq 10 M_\odot$.
 In the high state, a substantial fraction of the system's power can be channeled into the kinetic power of the inner jet.
 This region appears to be the most realistic, if not the only plausible, site at the binary scale where efficient particle acceleration can occur.
-As the accelerator’s characteristic size is limited by the dimensions of the compact system ($R \sim 3\times 10^{11} \, \rm cm$; e.g., \cite{Zdziarski:MNRAS:2018,Antokhin:2021qhp}), electrons and protons can reach PeV energies only in the presence of a strong magnetic field, following the Hillas criterion (see Method C), $B \geq 10 \, (E/{\rm 1 \, PeV}) \, (R/3\times10^{11} \, \rm cm)^{-1} \, G$.
+As the accelerator’s characteristic size is limited by the dimensions of the compact system ($R \sim 3\times 10^{11} \, \rm cm$; e.g., \cite{Zdziarski:MNRAS:2018,Antokhin:2021qhp}), electrons and protons can reach PeV energies only in the presence of a strong magnetic field, following the Hillas criterion (see Method C.1), $B \geq 11 \, (E/{\rm 1 \, PeV}) \, (R/3\times10^{11} \, \rm cm)^{-1}\beta^{-1} \, G$, where $\beta=v/c$ is the jet velocity in the acceleration region.